Relationship between the methods of bounding time averages: The problem, the three methods and their relationship

-In certain cases, and in particular in the case of incompressible fluid flow governed by the Navier-Stokes equations, the right-hand side of \eq{eqn:dyn_sys} is quadratic and can, therefore, be represented as a sum of a homogeneous quadratic operator $\bn(\bu)$ and a linear operator $\bl(\bu)$:
+In certain cases, such as that of incompressible flows governed by the Navier–Stokes equations, the right-hand side of~\eq{eqn:dyn_sys} is a quadratic nonlinear function that can be represented as $ \bff(\ba)=\bb(\ba,\ba)+\bl(\ba)+\br $, where $\bb$ is a bilinear operator , $\bl$ is a linear operator and $\br$ is a constant term.
+One can look for the auxiliary functional in a similar form